What is a Fee-Only Financial Advisor?

 Does a Financial Advisor Always Act in Your Best Interest?

 A fiduciary duty always requires an advisor to act in the client’s best interest.
 Registered investment advisors are held to a fiduciary standard, which means they are always obligated to put their clients’ interests ahead of their own.
 This is the highest standard of care under the law.

 Although many fee-only financial advisors are registered investment advisors (and fiduciaries), it is possible for a firm to be one and not the other.

 Recent legislation (the now-defunct Department of Labor’s Fiduciary Rule and Regulation Best Interest (Reg BI) which goes into effect in June 2020) aims to raise the standards for broker-dealers and the “advisors” that work for them.
-At a high level, under previous rules, brokers operated under a suitability framework, which meant recommendations need only be suitable for the investor, not necessarily in their best interest.
+At a high level, under previous rules, brokers fell under a suitability framework, which meant recommendations needed to be suitable for the investor, not necessarily in their best interest.

 In contrast to fiduciary duty, brokers were obligated to act in the best interest of their employer, not their client.
 Under Reg BI, brokers will be required to act in the client’s best interest, but at the time a recommendation is made.
 It is not an ongoing duty of care.

-Darrow Wealth Management is a registered investment advisor, so we are always required to act in client’s best interest.
+Darrow Wealth Management is a registered investment advisor, so we must always act in client’s best interest.

 When speaking with advisors, dig deeper into compensation and fees.
 Although a fiduciary duty is the most stringent standard, some advisors only need to wear their “fiduciary hat” when providing certain advice.